vpp-dev/vpp-release-notes/README.md

 @page release_notes_2506 Release notes for VPP 25.06

-More than 99 commits since the previous release, including 36 fixes.
+More than 103 commits since the previous release, including 40 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Thu Mar 13 02:36:02 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Fri Mar 14 02:33:46 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER